New Era Opportunity: Big Data

-Big Data is a prime resource in powering the Great American Reset.
+Big Data is a prime resource in powering the new era of opportunity.
 It shapes how we consume the world around us.

 Today, we are more reliant on our connected devices than ever before.
 And this technology will transform the way we shop, travel and work.

 It’s used as a tool to innovate businesses and create new technology.
 This new technology will be bigger than artificial intelligence (AI), 5G and the Internet of Things … combined.
 In fact, this technology is the key to unleashing each of these other technologies.